Daniel Johnston: 1980s–1990s

 Johnston's profile was further raised by Kathy McCarty's 1994 album Dead Dog's Eyeball: Songs of Daniel Johnston.
 It contained 19 renditions of songs written by Johnston.
 McCarty became aware of Johnston when he gave her one of his cassette tapes after a performance of her band, Glass Eye, in 1985; this led to him later opening for the band.
 McCarty supported the album with a North American tour, and also issued an EP of additional Johnston material, Sorry Entertainer in 1995.

 Despite Johnston's having been a resident in a mental hospital at the time, there was a bidding war to sign him.
 He refused to sign a multi-album deal with Elektra Records because Metallica was on the label's roster and he was convinced that they were Satanic and would hurt him, also dropping his longtime manager, Jeff Tartakov, in the process.
 Ultimately he signed with new manager Tom Gimbel, who subsequently negotiated a deal with Atlantic Records in February 1994 and that September released Fun, produced by Paul Leary of Butthole Surfers.
-That same year, President Danny Goldberg, who had championed the signing of Johnston, left Atlantic; in June 1996, with Goldberg no longer making A&R decisions, Atlantic dropped Johnston from the label.
+That same year, Danny Goldberg, who had championed the signing of Johnston, left Atlantic; in June 1996, with Goldberg no longer making A&R decisions, Atlantic dropped Johnston from the label.

-Johnston's "Hi, How Are You" mural in Austin, Texas.

 In 1993, the Sound Exchange record store in Austin, Texas commissioned Johnston to paint a mural of the Hi, How Are You? frog (also known as "Jeremiah the Innocent") from the album's cover.
 After the record store closed in 2003, the building remained unoccupied until 2004, when the Mexican grill franchise Baja Fresh took ownership and decided they would remove the wall that held the mural.
 A group of people who lived in the neighborhood convinced the managers and contractors to keep the mural intact.
 In 2018, the building housed a Thai restaurant called Thai, How Are You; the restaurant closed permanently in January 2020.
 In April 2023 the building was razed, but the wall with the mural was left standing.
 The owner said there were no current plans for development, but that the wall would be integrated into any future designs.